gem/oq-engine/doc/installing/docker.md

 - The OpenQuake WebUI and API server (by default listening on port 8800)

 Containers can be started in headless mode (only the WebUI access will be provided) or with a local console attached (required to run `oq` commands).

+## Sources

+If you want to customize container images, or you want to build your own, source are provided on the [oq-containers/oq-docker](https://github.com/gem/oq-containers/tree/master/oq-docker) repo.

 ## Deploy and run